 To begin a sale, simply tap on a green table.

-System will prompt to enter number of pax, upon selecting the number of pax, it will proceed to cash register screen.
+The system will prompt you to enter the number of pax, upon selecting the number of pax, it will proceed to the cash register screen.

-* Pax = Number of customer present for that table. .
+* Pax = The number of customers present at that table.

 View Table Bill

 To view the bill, simply tap on the red table, then click View Bill at the top left corner of

 The user can change the number of pax by selecting the "+" and "-" sign at the "Pax Number" category.

 Print Current Bill